tnoonanjr/cyber-lab/lab1/README.md

 Cyber attacks may gain access to a list of users and their hashed passwords.
 An example of this is the Linkedin hack in 2012.
 Sometimes users may use common passwords, but add a couple digits to make it a bit more secure.
 We compare the pwned passwords with two digits appended to the end to the hash of users in our target group.

 ## Question 6
-In this case we gain access to hashed passwords, but they are salted.
-Luckily, we also have the salt.
+Given hashed passwords with salts.
 We compare pwned passwords with one digit hashed with their salt against the hashed-and-salted password to see if we find a match.